MelissaBuckingham/Pyrlandia/README.md

 ## Credits
-I used the Love Running project for inspiration including the hero image inclusion and the responsiveness on smaler screened devices.
+I used the Love Running project for inspiration including for the hero image inclusion and the responsiveness on smaler screened devices.
-I drew inspiration from geeksforgeeks.org, for the quiz section of the website.
+I drew inspiration from geeksforgeeks.org and sitepoint.com, for the quiz section of the website.